creatorrr/software_foundations/journal.md

 2017-03-02 11:10 Phew!
 Finally solved the mult_plus_distr_r proof.
 Took me triple induction, three previous proofs, two sub-proofs and half a bottle of tylenol.
 Note to self: Ask prof if there is a better solution to this and also if there is a tactic to do multiple repeated steps automatically.

+2017-03-15 09:44 Finished Induction exercises.
+Getting much more comfortable with Coq theorem proving now.
+The last bits of Induction were challenging but I didn't have to struggle too much.
+(Note: this post is a week later than it should be owing to some misfortune)